CodeUpdaterBot/ClickUi/README.md

 ### Configuration

+The `.voiceconfig` file in the root directory is where the important settings are stored.
+Make edits through the Settings menu in the GUI, or edit the `.voiceconfig` directly.
+Clicking Save Config in the Settings menu overwrites this file.

-Configure clickui by editing the `.voiceconfig` file in the root directory.
-Key settings include:
+ - Key settings include:

 ```json
 {